-Wind energy en the price of light
+Wind energy and the price of light

-Predicted demand coverage with wind energy (%) | |
+Predicted demand coverage with wind energy (%)

-Price schedule PVPC (cent€/KWh) |
+Price schedule PVPC (cent€/KWh)

-Wind energy en the price of light
+Wind energy and the price of light

 WHY THE MARKET PRICE LOWERS WITH WIND ENERGY?